liamh95/Math-Notes/Quantum Walks.md

 Generalizations: <i>Not Applicable</i>

-## Classical Random Walks

-### Markov chain review
+## The Problem

 Say we have an undirected graph $G$ on $N$ vertices.
 Say an $\epsilon$-fraction of the vertices are "marked" and we want to find a marked vertex.
+## Classical Random Walks

 One way we could do this is to just sample vertices at random.
 This might not be feasible if we don't have access to all of $G$ at once.
 Another option is to randomly walk along $G$ as follows.
 1. Start at some specific vertex $y\in V$ (deterministic or random)
 2. `while` $y$ is not a marked vertex
 	1. Let $x$ be a random neighbor of  $y$